bioteam/covid-bioinformatics/README.md

 The COV genes and proteins are parsed from the GenBank files as features and assigned standard names based on their *product* tags.
-The synonyms for these standard names are listed in *cov_dictionary.yaml*.
-An additional QC step compares all the COV protein sequences to expected lengths listed in the *cov_variants.yaml* file and sequences that do not match expected lengths are not included in Fasta sequence (*.fa) files, alignments, or HMMs.
+Possible synonyms for these standard names are listed in *cov_dictionary.yaml*.
+A QC step compares all the COV protein sequences to expected lengths listed in the *cov_variants.yaml* file, and sequences that do not match expected lengths are not included in sequence files, alignments, or HMMs.

 # requirements